pact-foundation/pact-python/README.md

 -   [Provider testing](docs/provider.md)
 -   [Examples](examples/README.md)

-Documentation for the API is generated from the docstrings in the code which you can view at [`pact-foundation.github.io/pact-python/pact`](https://pact-foundation.github.io/pact-python/pact).
-Please be aware that only the [`pact.v3` module][pact.v3] is thoroughly documented at this time.
+Documentation for the API is generated from the docstrings in the code which you can view at [`pact-foundation.github.io/pact-python/pact`](https://pact-foundation.github.io/pact-python/API).

 ### Need Help